postmannen/actress/README.md

         return fn
     }

-    // Define the second function that will be attached to the ETTest2 EventType process. test2Func := func(ctx context.Context, p *actress.Process) func() {
+    // Define the second ETFunc function that will be attached to the ETTest2 Name process. test2Func := func(ctx context.Context, p *actress.Process) func() {
         fn := func() {
             for {